awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-weighted.md

 Enter an integer between 0 and 255\.
 To disable routing to a resource, set **Weight** to 0\.
 If you set **Weight** to 0 for all of the records in the group, traffic is routed to all resources with equal probability\.
 This ensures that you don't accidentally disable routing for a group of weighted records\.

 The effect of setting **Weight** to 0 is different when you associate health checks with weighted records\.
-For more information, see [Configuring Active\-Active or Active\-Passive Failover by Using Amazon Route 53 Weighted and Weighted Alias Records](dns-failover-configuring-options.md#dns-failover-weighted-rrsets)\.
+For more information, see [How Amazon Route 53 Chooses Records When Health Checking Is ConfiguredHow Route 53 Chooses Records When Health Checking Is Configured](health-checks-how-route-53-chooses-records.md)\.

 ## Set ID<a name="rrsets-values-weighted-set-identifier"></a>